govuk-one-login/service-header/docs/dev-contribution-notes.md

 Dev work should take place in `/src`.
 The `npm run build-all` script copies and compiles files into `/dist`.

-The `npm run build-templates` command compiles the header template code into HTML and generates a header preview page at `/dist/preview.html`.
-You can open the HTML file in a browser, or start a simple local server to preview the header locally.
+The `npm run dev` command starts a basic server and recompiles `/dist` when files are updated in `/src`.

 There is a `watch-sass` script which is fairly self-explanatory.